Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Challenges for Causal Inference with Many Candidate Instruments

-To reduce the dimension of candidate instruments and exclude variables that are unlikely to be informative to the exposure, following Step 1 of Algorithm \ref{naive_algorithm}, we first marginally regress the exposure on each candidate instrument and keep the top 500 with the largest marginal associations in absolute value.
-We then apply Steps 2 -- 4 of Algorithm \ref{naive_algorithm} to this remaining set for identifying valid IVs and estimating the causal effect.
-Empirical results suggest that most of the valid instruments identified by Algorithm \ref{naive_algorithm} (Naive) are in fact irrelevant.
-On average across 1000 Monte Carlo runs, the ``Naive" algorithm identifies 15.27 variables as valid IVs, among which 15.25 are in fact irrelevant.
-The resulting causal effect estimate is 1.78 on average and the empirical coverage probability is 1\%, compared to a nominal level of 95\%.

-To provide insights into this problem, we study the causal effect estimates from $Z_j's$ with $j \in \widehat{\mathcal{S}}_2.$ In Figure \ref{fig-S1X-sigma1-motiv}(a), we plot the histograms of causal effect estimates aggregated over the 1000 Monte Carlo runs.
-We use different colors to distinguish the estimates produced by the valid, invalid IVs and irrelevant variables.
+Following the naive algorithm presented in Section \ref{naive_combo}, on average across 1000 Monte Carlo runs, 26.21 variables are estimated as valid instruments, among which 26.20 are in fact irrelevant.
+To provide insights into this problem, we study the causal effect estimates from $Z_j$s with $j \in \widehat{\mathcal{S}}_2$, the set of candidates passing joint thresholding.
+In Figure \ref{fig-S1X-sigma1-motiv}(a), we plot the histograms of causal effect estimates aggregated over 1000 Monte Carlo runs.
+We use different colors to distinguish the estimates produced by the valid, invalid instruments and irrelevant variables.
 One can see that the plurality rule is violated empirically even after joint thresholding: the largest number of causal effect estimates with similar values corresponds to irrelevant variables.
-The latter variables shall be referred to as ``spurious instruments.''
-The plurality rule is violated here because there are much more irrelevant candidate instruments to begin with, and the sample size is small relative to the number of candidate instruments.
+The latter variables shall be referred to as spurious instruments.
+The plurality rule is violated here because there are many more irrelevant candidate instruments to begin with, and the sample size is small relative to the number of candidate instruments.
 Somewhat surprisingly, all spurious instruments lead to similar causal effect estimates.
-Moreover, these effect estimates lie in a region that is separated from those estimates regarding the valid IVs.
-As a result, Algorithm \ref{naive_algorithm} that assumes the plurality rule misidentifies the spurious instruments as valid IVs, as shown in Figure \ref{fig-S1X-sigma1-motiv}(b).
-A theoretical explanation of those findings is given in the following subsection.
+Moreover, these effect estimates lie in a region separated from those estimates corresponding to the valid instruments.
+As a result, the naive algorithm that assumes the plurality rule misidentifies the spurious instruments as valid instruments, as shown in Figure \ref{fig-S1X-sigma1-motiv}(b).
+A theoretical explanation of these findings is given in the following subsection.